oslabs-beta/RTConnect/README.md

 ## <a name="what"/> What is RTConnect?

-RTConnect is an easy-to-use npm package and React component library that enables developers to establish live, real-time peer to peer video communication in their existing React codebase.

-RTConnect streamlines and simplifies the implementation of WebRTC for developers by providing a React component and signaling server module that operates using WebSockets for the backend.

 ## <a name="features"/> Features
 * Supports video, voice, screen sharing, and generic data to be sent between peers.